sunpy/ndcube/docs/coordinates.rst

 `~ndcube.NDCube` is instatiated with an empty `~ndcube.GlobalCoords` object already attached at `ndcube.NDCube.global_coords`.
 Coordinates can be added to this object if and when the user sees fit.
 Let's attach a scalar global coordinate to ``my_cube`` representing some kind of distance.
-We do by supplying the coordinate's name, physical type and value via the `~ndcube.GlobalCoords.add` method.
+We do this by supplying the coordinate's name, physical type and value via the `~ndcube.GlobalCoords.add` method.

 .. code-block:: python

   >>> import astropy.units as u
   >>> my_cube.global_coords.add('distance', 'pos.distance', 1 * u.m)

-`~ndcube.GlobalCoords` allows multiple coordinates of the same physical type.
+Because `~ndcube.GlobalCoords` allows multiple coordinates of the same physical type, a unique coordinate name must be provided.
-Therefore when adding a global coordinate, you must provide a unique coordinate name, its physical time and the coordinate value.
+Furthermore the physical type must be a valid `IVOA UCD1+ controlled words <http://www.ivoa.net/documents/REC/UCD/UCDlist-20070402.html>`_ word.
+If one does not exist for your coordinate, prepend the type with ``custom:``.

 The value of the coordinate can be accessed by indexing the `~ndcube.GlobalCoords` instance with the coordinate name.

 .. code-block:: python